-WICE predominantly underwrote motor business during the year, with the majority in the U.K. and approximately 20% in the Republic of Ireland.
-The Company also wrote a small amount of French property-related business, which is now discontinued.
-Business is written under a mixture of co-insurance arrangements and capacity made available to MGA partners.
+WICE predominantly underwrote motor business during the year, with the majority in the U.K. WICE underwrote approximately 20% (2017-20%) of its total premium in the Republic of Ireland.
+WICE operates one branch which underwrites motor insurance in Romania (amounting to 3% of its total premium written) and underwrites Pet Insurance in the Republic of Ireland 2% of its total premium).
+The Company's French property-related business is now discontinued.
+Business is written via capacity made available to MGA partners.